 After a while, I felt that I had become hungry from the smell of seaweed ;) Make sure to drink a lot of water while in the seaweed bath.
 A bottle of cold, clean Icelandic water is provided.

-After stepping out of the seaweed hot tub after 40 minutes or so, my skin felt very refreshed and I didn't want to take a shower immediately, I just wanted this nutritious seaweed to envelop me, imagining the benefits it was making.
-When you shower though don't use soap, just rinse it off, also the seaweed in your hair.
+After stepping out of the seaweed hot tub after 40 minutes or so, my skin felt very refreshed, and I didn't want to take a shower immediately; I just wanted this nutritious seaweed to envelop me.
+When you shower, though, don't use soap; just rinse it off, and also the seaweed out of your hair.

 Seaweed powder at the Reykhólar Seabaths

-I heard on the news last spring that there are plans of expanding and opening up additional sea baths on the shore south of the village.
-I think that is a very good idea and will have to try them out as well.
-UNFORTUNATELY, DUE TO COVID, THE SEABATHS HAVE NO CLOSED DOWN (2021).
+I heard on the news last spring that there are plans to expand and open up additional sea baths on the shore south of the village.
+That is an excellent idea, and I will have to try them out as well.
+Unfortunately, they had to close down the seabaths in the pandemic (2021), and I haven't seen that they have reopened.

 Þörungaverksmiðjan factory at Reykhólar

 The seaweed comes from a very environmentally friendly factory, Þörungaverksmiðjan Thorverk, which is the only seaweed processing factory in Iceland.
-It is located at Karlsey island below Reykhólar village.
-So it is quite fitting that there are seaweed baths in Reykhólar village.
+It is located on Karlsey Island below Reykhólar village.
+So it was quite fitting that there were seaweed baths in Reykhólar village.

 Algae Náttúra

 Þörungaverksmiðjan Thorverk harvests seaweed from Breiðafjörður bay.
-It is pretty amazing watching these huge orange seaweed harvesting machines out in the sea harvesting seaweed.
+It is pretty amazing to watch these huge orange seaweed-harvesting machines out in the sea.

 I saw them for the first time from the other side of the fjord when I was driving on Skarðsströnd a couple of years ago.
-I stopped the car and stepped out as it was so amazing seeing these huge machines out in the sea.
+I stopped the car and stepped out, as it was so amazing to see these huge machines out in the sea.

-They take care not to damage the resource while harvesting the seaweed and only cut each spot every 5 years in general when the seaweed has fully recovered.
-And the biomass has even increased for the past 50 years.
+They take care not to damage the resource while harvesting seaweed, and generally cut each spot only every 5 years, once the seaweed has fully recovered.
+And the biomass has even increased over the past 50 years.

 Þörungaverksmiðjan factory

-In my next travel-blog A Lovely 3-Day-Stay at Reykhólar in the Westfjords Region - Part 3 I will tell you a little more about Reykhólar and show you their museum and the church amongst other things of interest in this area, f.ex. the only original turf house left in the Westfjords Region and the market town of the elves!
+In my next travel blog: A Lovely 3-Day-Stay at Reykhólar in the Westfjords Region - Part 3, I will tell you a little more about Reykhólar and show you their museum and the church, amongst other things of interest in this area, and tell you about Vikings and elves.

 Have a lovely time at Reykhólar :)